 Santa Maria Volcano Day Hike

-If you’re looking for a day hike from Xela, Santa Maria Volcano is a perfect choice.
-The volcano is located in Llanos del Pinal, which is just 30 minutes from Xela.
-It’s a difficult hike with an altitude of 3772 metres at the top, taking roughly three hours to climb up and two and a half hours to get back down.
-You can book a day tour here.
+Santa Maria Volcano is a perfect choice if you’re looking for a day hike from Xela.
+The volcano is located in Llanos del Pinal, just 30 minutes from Xela.
+It’s a challenging hike with an altitude of 3772 meters at the top, taking roughly three hours to climb up and two and a half hours to get back down.

 Chicabal Volcano and Lagoon